Artemas-Muzanenhamo/gov-poc/README.md

 `Pact` is what I'm using to test and verify API between consumers and providers.
 See [here](https://github.com/pact-foundation/pact-ruby/wiki/FAQ#how-does-pact-differ-from-vcr) to find out more about how Pact works.

+## Unit testing
+Each of the classes in these services are writter with TDD and so there is unit testing for each functionality introduced to all these services.